These FAQs are based on:

 Can we employ temporary staff to cover strikes?

-An employer can directly employ individuals to cover striking staff.
-The DfE recommends that you issue a fixed-term contract setting out the length of their employment period (see page 7 of the strike guidance).
+- The DfE recommends you issue a fixed-term contract setting out the length of their employment period (see page 8 of the strike guidance)

-These cover workers are subject to the same pay and working conditions as the rest of your staff, and must be subject to the usual safer recruitment checks.
+- They are subject to the same pay and working conditions as the rest of your staff

 Can we combine classes?